-- that involves or results in the commission of fraud or deceit upon a person, or
+- That involves or results in the commission of fraud or deceit upon a person

 The penalties for white collar crimes are enhanced by the existence of certain aggravating circumstances.
 One example is when at least two white collar crimes are shown to be interrelated and not isolated incidents, such as if they share the same or similar intents, results, accomplices, victims, or methods of commission.
 Other aggravating circumstances occur when the offender victimizes 20 or more people, 10 or more elderly people, the state of Florida, a state agency, a state political subdivision, or an agency of a state political subdivision.

-Criminal defense attorney Robert Foley is a retired FBI Agent who has led multiple significant white collar crime investigations throughout his 20-year career.
+Attorney Robert Foley is a retired FBI Agent who has led multiple significant white collar crime investigations throughout his 28-year career.
 Having put many of these complex cases together, he knows what to look for, where the problems lie, and how to disassemble an investigation.
 He understands how to evaluate the government’s evidence, and he is adept at developing effective counter-strategies.
-In addition, Foley’s experience as a prosecutor allows him to offer advice and evaluate your case from several different viewpoints, and as a result of getting his Master’s Degree in Business Administration, he is knowledgeable about accounting rules and procedures, business practices, corporate compliance, and governmental regulations.
+In addition, Mr. Foley’s experience as a prosecutor allows him to offer advice and evaluate your case from several different viewpoints, and as a result of getting his master’s degree in Business Administration, he is knowledgeable about accounting rules and procedures, business practices, corporate compliance, and governmental regulations.

-To assist in the assessment of white collar criminal allegations involving complex financial transactions and computer crimes, Foley also draws upon a network of forensic accountants, financial analysts, computer experts, and other professionals.
+To assist in the assessment of white collar criminal allegations involving complex financial transactions and computer crimes, our attorneys also draw upon a network of forensic accountants, financial analysts, computer experts, and other professionals.
 These specialists can be critical to your defense, and they can provide persuasive testimony in court.

 Don’t Wait To Get Started On Your Defense